ajramos/cloud-certs/gcp-pcne-cert.md

 ## Packet mirroring (PM)

 - Each packet mirroring policy sends traffic from a collection of source VMs, which must all be in the same project, VPC, and region, to a destination internal TCP/UDP load balancer configured for packet mirroring.
+- Useful when you need to monitor and analyze your security status.
+It exports all traffic, not only the traffic between sampling periods
 - The source VMs can be specified in the packet mirroring policy by name, tag, or subnet, with different limitations depending on the approach taken.
 - The destination load balancer can be connected to one or more VMs in an unmanaged or managed instance group (instance group of collector instances).
 It must also be in the same region, but can be in either the same VPC or a peered VPC.
 - Packet mirroring policies can be configured to forward only ingress or only egress traffic, or to limit the traffic to only include certain source or destination IP ranges and/or protocols.
+The max number of filters is 30.
 - Proper firewall rules should be also in place.
 - The mirroring happens on the virtual machine (VM) instances, not on the network.
 Hence PM consumes additional bandwidth on the hosts.